Entanglement Negativity and Defect Extremal Surface: Defect extremal surface for entanglement negativity

 \subsubsection{DES result}

-Here we consider a general single interval (which does not contain the boundary point).
+Here we consider a general single interval which does not contain the boundary point.
 In this case the entanglement negativity has a phase transition due to the variation of the cross-ratio between the operators.
-Note that the "phase" below always refers to the phase of the BCFT on the rigid AdS boundary. \paragraph{Phase-I: connected phase} In this phase, the extremal surface does not intersect with the brane.
-Thus $\mathcal{E}_{\mathrm{defect}}$ vanishes and the generalized entanglement negativity is given by the boundary contributions only, i.e.
+Note that the ``phase'' below always refers to the phase of the BCFT on the rigid AdS boundary. \paragraph{Phase-I: connected phase} In this phase, the extremal surface does not intersect with the brane.
+Thus the defect term $\mathcal{E}_{\mathrm{defect}}$ vanishes and the generalized entanglement negativity is given by the boundary contribution only, i.e.

 which is a trivial single-interval result.
-See \cite{Cal13} for exact calculation. \paragraph{Phase-II: disconnected phase} The DES terminates on the brane as shown in fig.\ref{fig:sing2} and the entanglement negativity of an interval $[-y_1,-y_2]$ on the brane contributes.
-The generalized negativity when the cross-ratio on the brane $\eta\to \infty$ is given by
+See \cite{Cal13} for exact calculation. \paragraph{Phase-II: disconnected phase} The defect extremal surface terminates on the brane as shown in fig.\ref{fig:sing2} and the entanglement negativity of an interval $[-y_1,-y_2]$ on the brane contributes.
+When the cross-ratio on the brane $\eta\to \infty$, the generalized negativity is given by